yateendra/yateendra.github.io/_posts/2022-10-18-scrcpy-setup.md

 ---
-title: 'Scrcpy How to Mirror Your Android Device Screen to PC'
+title: 'Scrcpy: How to Mirror Your Android Device Screen to PC'
 layout: post
 description: 'scrcpy is the best application that allows you to mirror your phone screen to PC via USB for free.'
 ---